webcodecare/bitcoin_trading/README.md

-# CryptoStrategy Pro - Separated Architecture
+# Bitcoin Trading Platform - Separated Architecture

 A professional cryptocurrency trading platform with separated frontend and backend architecture for better scalability and maintainability.